by Narendran (@dudewhocode) on Wednesday, 13 September 2017

 - Technical level

-Any task can be made embarassingly parallel with your code by crunching up the resources and using all CPU cores.
+Any task can be made embarrassingly parallel with your code by crunching up the resources and using all CPU cores.
 What if your system resources are limited, say single core?, How do we achieve the similar speed in execution of tasks?.
-In this talk we will discuss about how we can use python3 to achieve near speed as in parallelism but without compromising system resources.
-At the end of the talk the audience will know that concurrency is not parallelism and how to use achieve it.
+In this talk we will discuss on how one can use python3 to achieve near speed as in parallelism but without compromising system resources.
+At the end of the talk the audience will know what are synchronous, asynchronous, parallelism and concurrent executions.
+They will be able to design and write concurrent programs with Python3’s asyncio package.

 Concurrency is not parallelism